 On and off, for over thirty years, Andy Hall has aimed his camera at The City of London My adult life began at the end of the 70’s, more or less in line with the beginning of Neo-liberalism, which over the last 40 years has come to dominate, with such…

-Photo-essay: with The Greatest Of All Time…
+With The Greatest Of All Time

 You must be logged in to post a comment.